A bill intended to address the problem of vacant properties was considered Jan. 31 by the Urban Affairs Committee.

-Under the bill, a municipality could adopt an ordinance that would allow it to identify and register vacant properties, collect fees, plan for rehabilitation of vacant properties and encourage occupancy.
+Under the bill, a municipality could adopt an ordinance that would allow it to identify and register vacant properties, collect fees to compensate for the public costs of property vacancy, plan for rehabilitation and encourage occupancy of vacant properties.
 The registry could apply to commercial or residential property.

 If adopted, a vacant property registration ordinance would require registration of a property vacant for 180 days or longer.
 An initial registration fee of no more than $250 for a residential property and $1,000 for a commercial property would be assessed.
 Supplemental fees would be allowed and exemptions to the fee requirement could be provided.

 Unpaid registration fees and fines would become a lien on the applicable property upon notice to the county.